deconet/DeconetProjectsMarketContracts/mythril_report.md

 - Type: Warning
 - Contract: DecoEscrowStub
 - Function name: `fallback`
-- PC address: 3029
+- PC address: 8722

 ### Description

 A possible integer overflow exists in the function `fallback`.
 The addition or multiplication may result in a value higher than the maximum representable integer.
-In file: DecoEscrowStub.sol:18
+In file: DecoEscrowStub.sol:15

 ## Exception state

 - Type: Informational
 - Contract: DecoEscrowStub
 - Function name: `fallback`
-- PC address: 3042
+- PC address: 8735

 ### Description

 A reachable exception (opcode 0xfe) has been detected.
 This can be caused by type errors, division by zero, out-of-bounds array access, or assert violations.
 This is acceptable in most situations.
 Note however that `assert()` should only be used to check invariants.
 Use `require()` for regular input checking.
-In file: DecoEscrowStub.sol:18
+In file: DecoEscrowStub.sol:15

+# Analysis result for DecoTestToken

+No issues found.
 # Analysis results for DecoProjectsMock.sol

 ## Exception state